Aral Sea

-Former United Nations Secretary General Ban Ki-moon called the shrinking of the Aral Sea "one of the planet's worst environmental disasters".
+After the visit to Muynak in 2011, United Nations Secretary General Ban Ki-moon called the shrinking of the Aral Sea "one of the planet's worst environmental disasters".
 The region's once-prosperous fishing industry has been devastated, bringing unemployment and economic hardship.
 The water from the diverted Syr Darya river is used to irrigate about 2e6 ha of farmland in the Ferghana Valley.
 The Aral Sea region is heavily polluted, with consequent serious public health problems.
 UNESCO has added historical documents concerning the Aral Sea to its Memory of the World Register as a resource to study the environmental tragedy.

 Formation

-The Amu Darya river flowed into the Caspian Sea via the Uzboy channel until the Holocene.
+The Amu Darya river flowed into the Caspian Sea via the Uzboy Channel until the Holocene.
 Geographer Nick Middleton believes it did not begin to flow into the Aral Sea until that time.